kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 By packaging your Kedro project and running it on Databricks, you can execute your pipeline without the need for a notebook.
 This approach is particularly well-suited for production, as it provides a structured and reproducible way to run your code.
 However, it is not ideal for development, where rapid iteration is necessary.
 For guidance on developing a Kedro project for Databricks in a rapid build-test loop, see the [development workflow guide](./databricks_development_workflow.md).

 Running your packaged project as a Databricks job is very different to running it from a notebook.
 In particular, it does not **not** allow you to see the log output of your project as you may be used to seeing it when running Kedro from a command line or notebook.

-Here are some example use cases for running a packaged Kedro project as a Databricks job:
+Here are some typical use cases for running a packaged Kedro project as a Databricks job:

 - **Data engineering pipeline**: the output of your Kedro project is a file or set of files containing cleaned and processed data.
 - **Machine learning with MLflow**: your Kedro project runs an ML model and metrics about your experiments are tracked in MLflow.